-The Company adopted Statement of Financial Accounting Standard No. 143 ("SFAS 143"), Accounting for Asset Retirement Obligations, on December 29, 2002 (the first day of Fiscal 2003).
-The adoption of SFAS 143 did not have a material effect on the Company's financial statements.
+The Company adopted Statement of Financial Accounting Standard No. 143 (SFAS 143), Accounting for Asset Retirement Obligations, on December 29, 2002 (the first day of Fiscal 2003).
+The adoption of SFAS 143 did not have a material effect on the Company s financial statements.

-The Company adopted Statement of Financial Accounting Standard No. 146 ("SFAS 146"), Accounting for Costs Associated with Exit or Disposal Activities, on December 29, 2002.
-The adoption of SFAS 146 did not have a material effect on the Company's financial statements.
+The Company adopted Statement of Financial Accounting Standard No. 146 (SFAS 146), Accounting for Costs Associated with Exit or Disposal Activities, on December 29, 2002.
+The adoption of SFAS 146 did not have a material effect on the Company s financial statements.

-In April 2003, the FASB issued SFAS No. 149, Amendment of Statement 133 on Derivative Instruments and Hedging Activities, which amends and clarifies financial accounting and reporting for derivative instruments, including certain derivative instruments embedded in other contracts (collectively referred to as derivatives) and for hedging activities under SFAS No. 133.
+In April 2003, the FASB issued Statement of Financial Accounting Standard No. 149 (SFAS 149), Amendment of Statement 133 on Derivative Instruments and Hedging Activities, which amends and clarifies financial accounting and reporting for derivative instruments, including certain derivative instruments embedded in other contracts (collectively referred to as derivatives) and for hedging activities under SFAS No. 133.
 This Statement is effective for contracts entered into or modified and for hedging relationships designated after June 20, 2003.
-The Company will adopt the provisions of this standard in the third quarter of 2003 and does not expect the adoption of this standard to have an impact on the Company's consolidated financial statements.
+The Company adopted SFAS 149 in the third quarter of 2003.
+Adoption of SFAS 149 did not have an impact on the Company s consolidated financial statements.

-The Company adopted Statement of Financial Accounting Standard No. 150 ("SFAS 150"), Accounting for Certain Financial Instruments with Characteristics of Both Liabilities and Equity, on the first day of the third quarter of Fiscal 2003.
-The adoption of SFAS 150 will affect accounting for the Company's 100,000 shares of preferred stock outstanding, which was issued in May, 2002, has a carrying amount of \$9.3 million and accumulated preferred stock dividends payable of \$0.7 million at June 28, 2003, and was part of the Company's recapitalization discussed in Note 6, and elsewhere, herein.
-The Company's preferred stock contains a mandatory redemption feature which requires redemption of the preferred stock on May 10, 2007, at face value of the preferred stock of \$10.0 million, plus accumulated preferred stock dividends payable.
-SFAS 150 requires that mandatory redeemable financial instruments, such as the Company's preferred stock, be reported as a liability rather than as a component of stockholders' equity.
-The Company has followed this accounting policy since the issuance of the preferred stock.
+The Company adopted Statement of Financial Accounting Standard No. 150 (SFAS 150), Accounting for Certain Financial Instruments with Characteristics of Both Liabilities and Equity, on the first day of the third quarter of Fiscal 2003.
+The adoption of SFAS 150 affects accounting for the Company s 100,000 shares of preferred stock outstanding, which was issued in May, 2002, has a carrying amount of \$9.0 million including accumulated preferred stock dividends payable of \$0.9 million at September 27, 2003, and was part of the Company s recapitalization discussed in Note 6, and elsewhere, herein.
+The Company s preferred stock contains a mandatory redemption feature which requires redemption of the preferred stock on May 10, 2007, at face value of the preferred stock of \$10.0 million, plus accumulated preferred stock dividends payable.
+SFAS 150 requires that mandatorily redeemable financial instruments, such as the Company s preferred stock, be reported as a liability rather than as a component of stockholders equity.
 SFAS 150 also requires that preferred stock dividends and accretion related to the preferred stock outstanding shall be included in interest expense, beginning in the third quarter of Fiscal 2003, on a prospective basis.
-Preferred stock dividends and accretion are estimated to be approximately \$0.3 million and \$0.3 million in the third and fourth quarters of Fiscal 2003, respectively, and are estimated to be approximately \$1.2 million in Fiscal 2004.
+Preferred stock dividends and accretion are estimated to be approximately \$0.3 million in the fourth quarter of Fiscal 2003, and are estimated to be approximately \$1.1 million in Fiscal 2004.
 Accumulated preferred stock dividends payable are estimated to be approximately \$3.4 million on May 10, 2007, if no cash payment of dividends occurs until the redemption date.
+See Note 12 for information related to adoption of SFAS 150.